Copyright © 2001-25 Prem Kamble

 Contrary to popular belief, we have limited control over our actions.
 Despite the common assertion, "I am in control of myself," the reality is that much of our behavior is driven by forces beyond our conscious awareness.
 We are compelled to behave in certain ways, and we are seldom in full command.

 Unbelievable, but true.
 When we think before we make decisions or act, we do so with our conscious mind.
 However, life is filled with decisions and actions at every step.
 Every moment, the mind is busy analyzing, making split-second decisions and taking actions.
 Not all of these actions result from conscious analysis; most are the product of unconscious processes.
 Our subconscious mind influences our behavior in countless ways, often without us realizing it.
+Most of our undesirable behavior arises from the subconscious mind and hence we find it difficult to change.
+Yet, most of us live our entire life without knowing what is hidden in our subconscious mind.

 What is Subconscious Mind?